gallotamas/ngrx-store-effects-app/README.md

 })
 export class AppModule {}
 ```
 At this point you get redirected to the login page and you have to provide valid credentials to be able to access the application.
-However, for backend services the user is still not authenticated because the bearer token does not get sent back in xhr requests.
+However, for backend services the user is still don't seem to be authenticated because the bearer token does not get sent back in xhr requests.

 ## 3. Create an interceptor
-The easiest way to send the bearer token in every request is to create an http interceptor and add the Authorization header there.
+The easiest way to send the bearer token in every request is by creating an http interceptor and set the Authorization header there.

 ```ts
 // interceptor.service.ts